Overview

 - The medicine can suppress your bone marrow which reduces the number of red cells, white cells and platelets produced.

-- Abnormal liver function tests can happen in about 1 in 20 people.
+- Changes to your liver function (liver not working as well as it should).
+This can happen to about 1 in 20 people.

 - Allergic reactions.